Democratic Unionist Party: Economic and fiscal policies

 The DUP is in favour of keeping the "triple lock" for pensions, the Winter Fuel Allowance, and greater spending in Northern Ireland for services such as health.

 The DUP revived calls for a 25-mile sea bridge to link Northern Ireland with Scotland.

+To address the cost of living crisis, in the May 2022 Assembly Election the DUP supported a windfall tax on energy firms, and an energy support payment "to support hard-pressed families."

+The party has been described as "a right-wing party in terms of social issues, but left-of-centre on economic issues."

 Social policy

-Some DUP politicians have called for creationism to be taught in public schools, and for museums to include creationism in their exhibits.
+Some DUP politicians have called for creationism to be taught in state schools, and for museums to include creationism in their exhibits.
 In 2007, a DUP spokesman confirmed that these views were in line with party policy.

 In 2011, the DUP called for a debate in the House of Commons over bringing back the death penalty for some serious crimes such as murder or rape.

 Associations with loyalist paramilitaries

 Though the party has never had official links to any major paramilitary organisation in Northern Ireland, multiple DUP members have had associations with loyalist groups, or expressed support for their actions, particularly during the Troubles.

 In 1972, William McCrea issued a press statement, saying, "We call on all Loyalists to give their continued support to the Ulster Defence Association as it seeks to ensure the safety of all law-abiding citizens against the bombs and bullets of the IRA.
 As the Catholic population have given their support to the IRA throughout this campaign of terror so must Loyalists grant unswerving support to those engaged in the cause of truth."
 McCrea became the DUP party chairman in February 1976.

 He and fellow DUP member Ivan Foster conducted funerals for Wesley Somerville and Harris Boyle, two UVF members who were killed while carrying out the Miami Showband killings in 1975.
 Foster had given the graveside oration for Sinclair Johnston, a UVF member who was shot by police during rioting in Larne in 1972.

 McCrea also conducted the funeral service for Benjamin Redfern, a UDA member who was crushed while trying to escape the Maze Prison in a bin lorry in 1984.
 Redfern was serving a life sentence for the murder of two Catholics.

 In 1996, Billy Wright, a former UVF member who had founded the breakaway Loyalist Volunteer Force, organised a rally in defence of 'free speech'.
 McCrea accepted an invitation to address the meeting.

 Omagh businessman Eddie Sayers stood as a DUP candidate in the 1973 Northern Ireland Assembly election for the constituency of Mid Ulster, but was not elected.
 He later became active in the UDA, and was appointed Brigadier for its Mid Ulster Brigade.

 Bangor DUP councillor Billy Baxter was arrested in 1993 and convicted for soliciting funds for the UVF.
 He was subsequently expelled from the party.